 - Brush with maple syrup.

-- Mix 100g (3½oz) icing sugar with 1 tbsp maple syrup and enough water to make a smooth thin icing and drizzle over the warm loaf.
+- Mix 100g (3½oz) icing sugar with 1 tablespoon maple syrup and enough water to make a smooth thin icing and drizzle over the warm loaf.
 Sprinkle with flaked almonds and leave to cool.